Dominica – The Nature Island of the Caribbean

 We feature just three hotels – the Fort Young which is probably the only conventional international class hotel on the island.
 Located in the capital Roseau, facing the harbour front.
 Then we offer Secret Bay which is perched on a cliff top on the north-west coast at Portsmouth (see lead image), a one hour drive up the coast from Roseau.
 Eco influenced with just 4 sumptuous bungalows and suites, very different and perfect for the curious, adventure-minded and independent traveller.
 And the Rosalie Bay Resort, a delightful charming property located adjacent to the Rosalie River where it enters the wild Atlantic, a great place to totally chill out for a few days.

-Getting there – There are daily flights from Barbados and Antigua into Melville Hall airport in the north and then a scenic drive across the island.
+There are daily flights from Barbados and Antigua into Melville Hall airport in the north and then a scenic drive across the island.
 High-speed ferry service from St Lucia several times weekly.

-Hotels in Dominica
+Hotels & Resorts in Dominica